amzn/sketch-constructor/README.md

 # Sketch Constructor

-This library provides helpers objects that make it easy to read/write/manipulate Sketch files in Javascript (with or without Sketch installed).
+This library provides helpers and classes that make it easy to read/write/manipulate Sketch files in Javascript, without Sketch installed!

-## ⚠️ Warning ⚠️
+## Why?
-This library is a work in progress, use at your own risk.
-But feel free to help out where you see bugs or incomplete things!
-Also, because this library is not using any Sketch APIs/libraries and manipulating the underlying sketch files, the internal file API might change in the future.
-We will do our best to keep up with any Sketch changes and communicate any breaking API changes.

-## How is this different from html-sketchapp or react-sketchapp?
-Those tools are great and very powerful, but rely on creating sketch plugins on the fly and manipulating a Sketch document that is open on your computer.
-They are also focused on rendering sketch files and not using a Sketch file as input or data.
-This tool however helps you directly manipulate and generate Sketch files without a sketch plugin or even having Sketch open or installed.
+If you want to produce Sketch assets for your design team that are generated from your production codebase in a reliable and consistent way, like part of a build process or CI/CD pipeline.
+Or maybe you want to have your source of truth for your design tokens or components in Sketch, you can use this to extract that data out into your codebase.

 ## What can you do with this?